VieVie31/bonapity/README.md

    The data received should be a binary pickled object (do not encode it in base64 for example) which will be loaded by pickle (python3, be aware of your pickle encoder version).
 - No other type of content is accepted (such as _application/x-www-form-urlencoded_), so, if you are using the `requests` module, be aware to not write `requests.post(url, data={...})` but `requests.post(url, json={...})` instead, or specifying the _Content-Type_ in the header.

+## Goodies

+By default, each served function will have an documentation page automatically build from your doctring and the signature of the function available at `http:/domain:port/help/myfunction`.

+Furthermore, to make your life easier when writting a JS client, we automatically generate wrapper of all your function into a single JS script you can include from this address: `http://domain:port/help/?js`.
+The generation is quite naïve and just an help, if you encounter difficulties with the generated lib, consider to writte wrappers for your spetial use cases your self.

 ## In Development

 > "I'll probably will do it, maybe definitely"